 Benefits and visual effects

-One cut, one intention
+A cut, an intention

 Common mistakes to avoid